 These assumptions reflect CalPERS' best estimate of future experience of the plan and are long term in nature.
 We recognize that all assumptions will not be realized in any given year.
-For example, the investment earnings at CalPERS have averaged 5.8 percent over the 20 years ending June 30, 2019, yet individual fiscal year returns have ranged from -23.6 percent to +20.7 percent.
+For example, the investment earnings at CalPERS have averaged 5.5% over the 20 years ending June 30, 2020, yet individual fiscal year returns have ranged from -23.6% to +20.7%.
 In addition, CalPERS reviews all actuarial assumptions by conducting in-depth experience studies every four years, with the most recent experience study completed in 2017.

-Changes since the Prior Year's Valuation
+Changes Since the Prior Year's Valuation